School Council Pledge

 You may report any incident of bullying to St Edmund's Safeguarding Officers KS3 - Mrs Howorth (Assistant Headteacher) / KS4 - Mrs Axton (Assistant Headteacher) or any member of Staff (such as your Teacher / Form-Tutor / Year Head) or via our online form below.

-If using the form above, please ensure that all fields are completed including the 'I am not a robot' anti-spam box before submitting your information.
 After submission you should see a green completion message.
 If it is red, please re-check your information and try submitting again.